ix5/sx-docs/content/posts/2020-03-23-gps-hal-adaptation.md

 ## QMI and proprietary headers
-Since Qualcomm wants to keep their chip and core firmware and software internals secret, they device all sorts of idiosyncratic schemes and data formats to interface with their chips.
+Since Qualcomm wants to keep their chip and core firmware and software internals secret, they devise all sorts of idiosyncratic schemes and data formats to interface with their chips.
 One of those formats is a sort of messaging protocol called `QMI`, a form of IPC. `QMI` stands for "Qualcomm MSM Interface".
 For more information, see the entry on